-The 2023 Levit at the Falls lineup is set, so it's time to start thinking about next year's concerts.
+The 2023 Levit at the Falls lineup has been AMAZING!
+Now, it's time to start thinking about next year's concerts.
 I have four recommendations for the Sioux Falls summer concert series: two great singers, a group blending modern and vintage music, and the greatest entertainer of all time.

 4 Artists on My Sioux Falls 'Levitt At the Falls' Wish List

 Before I get to the pitch, let me say that I have no idea how booking concerts works.
 I just know good music that I think everyone would enjoy.

 Mom always said that if you want something, just ask.
 Or in this case, shout into the void of the internet.
 So here we go...

 The first artist I want to lobby for is a powerhouse of modern blues, ZZ Ward.
 I first heard her on a quick clip on VH1 in late 2012.
 It was a bit of her first big single "Put the Gun Down."
 I immediately fell in love and got everything I could find from her.

 Her style is a mixture of classic blues and 21st-century sounds.
 Ward describes it as “back-porch blues meets hip-hop.”
 I saw her put on an awesome show at The Waiting Room in Omaha, Nebraska.
 She would fit in perfectly in the Levitt lineup.

 You have to hear her sing this song, "Grinnin' in Your Face."

 Giddens' sound is like traditional country run through a blues machine.
 Country and blues music are very similar, they tell stories about real people and real life.
 She matches them in the best ways creating her own vibe that doesn't just flow into your ears but envelopes your entire soul.